Frequently asked questions regarding Intentional Interim Ministry.

 What is the process a church will go through?

-There are five phases a congregation will encounter during the Intentional Interim Ministry process.
+There are five interactive areas of development (or focus points) a congregation will typically explore through its Transition Team during the Intentional Interim Ministry period.
+See:

 How do I start an Intentional Interim Ministry program in my district?

 Intentional Interim Ministry is available to all districts, even if they do not have their own program.
 A district interested in setting up its own program can call the Interim Ministry Conference for a presentation.
-Representatives are available to explain how Intentional Interim Ministry works in further detail.
+Representatives are available to explain in further detail how Intentional Interim Ministry works.

 The Interim Ministry Conference, LCMS, will work with you to tailor interim ministry to your needs.
 Districts with these programs have developed different and creative services.

-Once a district shows interest in Intentional Interim Ministry, representatives can present at conferences and offer training through NALIP for those interested in becoming interim pastors.
+Representatives can also make presentations at conferences and offer training through NALIP for those interested in becoming interim pastors.